robwilds/queryAlfrescoAPI/readme.md

 ## Configured EndPoints

-access the root of the microservice:  http://<hostname>:9600.  you will see a list of end points that are configured.
-Swagger interface coming soon!
+access the root of the microservice:  http://<hostname>:9600.  you will see a list of end points that are configured within a swagger interface

 ## Running the microservice